soborg/travToAnki/README.md

 * Anki must be running.
 AnkiConnect must be enabled.
 * Open Traverse and open a card you'd like to add to Anki, an `Anki++` button should appear top-right after a few seconds.
 * Click the button, a green checkmark should flash briefly if it succeeded.
-* Verify in your Anki `Mining` deck that the new note is added.
+* Verify in your Anki `Mining` deck that the new note is added (you may have to click the `Mining` deck in the Browse menu to refresh).
 If it's not, something's broken, create an issue or contact me if you know my contact details.

-Exported notes are unsuspended by default, suspend them manually in the Browse-menu.
+Exported notes are unsuspended by default, suspend them manually if you don't want to review them just yet.

 ## Work Flow